hwang26/mock-crud-app/README.md

 # Basic Budget Tracking App (Incomplete)

-The goal of this application is to practice basic vanilla html+css+js, which includes:
+The goal of this application is to implement something useful for categorized budget tracking using OFX.

-- CSS Layouts
-- IndexedDB
-- Ajax